-13 In the first program year, energy savings occur after energy-efficiency measures are installed, and installations occur over the course of the year.
+16 In the current program year, energy savings occur after energy-efficiency measures are installed, and installations occur over the course of the year.
 Pinnacle does not have data on when each individual installation was completed.
-Thus, we have assumed that installations occur evenly throughout the year and have used a 50 percent implementation adjustment factor for energy savings in the first program year.
-Energy savings in future out-years are reported on an annualized basis, i.e., they describe the economic impacts from energy savings for energy-efficiency measures that were installed in 2017 and operated for an entire year.
+Thus, we have assumed that installations occur evenly throughout the year and have used a 50 percent implementation adjustment factor for energy savings in the current program year.
+Energy savings in future out-years are reported on an annualized basis, i.e., they describe the economic impacts from energy savings for energy-efficiency measures that were installed in 2019 and operated for an entire year.
 Both assumptions are consistent with previous economic impact reports.